 Reverse Osmosis (RO) Desalination

-RO desalination is a membrane separation process in which a high TDS feedwater stream is pressurized to overcome natural osmotic pressure and pumped past a polymeric membrane that lets water pass through, but rejects charged ionic species and compounds with molecular weights greater than about 100.
+RO desalination is a membrane separation process in which a high TDS feedwater stream is pressurised to overcome natural osmotic pressure and pumped past a polymeric membrane that lets water pass through, but rejects charged ionic species and compounds with molecular weights greater than about 100.
 A low TDS product water stream (permeate) is produced on the low-pressure side of the membrane, leaving a more concentrated brine stream on the high-pressure side of the membrane.
 The process is conducted at ambient temperature, and the only energy required for desalination is pumping energy.

 Because RO systems operate at ambient temperatures and are relatively energy efficient compared to thermal evaporators, they are increasingly employed in the desalination of seawater to make potable water.
 RO systems are also used in other large-scale industrial separation applications, such as in the treatment of wastewater, reclamation of minerals, and the concentration of whey and other food products.
-RO is used for the desalination of process water ahead of an ion exchange demineralization process for the production of boiler feedwater for high-pressure industrial boilers.
+RO is used for the desalination of process water ahead of an ion exchange demineralisation process for the production of boiler feedwater for high-pressure industrial boilers.
 RO is used to treat domestic and industrial wastewaters to remove salts and other contaminants in order to reuse the wastewater or meet strict discharge limits for certain contaminants.
 RO has also been used to reclaim wastewater for indirect reuse as potable water.

 Thermal evaporation technology was the dominant desalination technology applied worldwide up until the evolution and improvements in the performance of RO membrane desalination technology during the 1980s, which resulted in the adoption of RO desalination in preference to thermal evaporation from that time forward.
 RO is now the predominant technology applied globally for brackish water desalination and for large seawater desalination facilities.

-A typical RO plant consists of a pretreatment system to remove fine TSS, organic or microbial contaminants, and sometimes hardness ions such as Ca+2 and Mg+2; chemical treatment to control feed water pH and mitigate scaling by sparingly soluble compounds, high-pressure pumping, RO membranes; and a post-treatment system, if required, to demineralize the water, stabilize it by removing dissolved gases not rejected by the membranes, or to purify it for potable use.
+A typical RO plant consists of a pretreatment system to remove fine TSS, organic or microbial contaminants, and sometimes hardness ions such as Ca+2 and Mg+2; chemical treatment to control feed water pH and mitigate scaling by sparingly soluble compounds, high-pressure pumping, RO membranes; and a post-treatment system, if required, to demineralise the water, stabilise it by removing dissolved gases not rejected by the membranes, or to purify it for potable use.
 The introduction of and significant performance improvements in ultrafiltration (UF) technology over the past decade have led to the adoption of UF as the preferred pre-treatment for RO systems.
 The UF process provides an RO feedwater with virtually no particulate matter compared with media filtration, which has resulted in an increase in typical RO membrane life from five years to up to 10 years.

 Figure 4 – Typical seawater to demineralized water process4